Up to 60% off sofas & mattresses — limited‑time deals.

 Jackson Grant Sofa Reviews (2026)

-Jackson’s Grant series is a deep-seat, leather-look living-room lineup built around Steel Tech framing and coil-and-gel cushions, aimed at lounge-first households in the mid-range price tier.
+Jackson’s Grant series is a lounge-forward, leather-look living-room lineup built around sturdy support and coil-and-gel cushions.
 We tested the sofa, loveseat, queen sleeper, and modular sectional for comfort, back support, cooling, durability, cleaning, and room fit.
-Expect sturdy support and generous space, but also warmer upholstery and a seat depth that won’t suit every leg length.
+The short version from our testing: the Grant pieces feel steady and spacious, but the upholstery can run warm and the seating position may feel long for shorter legs.

 Product Overview

-Grant Steel Sofa $1,043 4.0/5.0 Wide, supportive seat; steady frame feel Runs warm; big footprint Mixed posture lounging + everyday TV
+Grant Steel Sofa $1,043 4.0/5.0 Wide, supportive seat; steady frame feel Runs warm; large footprint Everyday TV and mixed-posture lounging

-Grant Steel Loveseat $1,022 4.0/5.0 Same support in a smaller width Short for tall nappers Apartments and tighter layouts
+Grant Steel Loveseat $1,022 4.0/5.0 Same support in a shorter width Short for tall nappers Apartments and tighter layouts

-Grant Queen Sleeper (Steel) $1,074 3.7/5.0 Guest-ready function; structured seat Heavy; needs clearance to open Homes that host overnight guests
+Grant Queen Sleeper (Steel) $1,074 3.7/5.0 Guest-ready function; structured seat Heavy; needs open-bed clearance Homes that host overnight guests

-Grant 4453 Stationary Sectional From $2,387 3.9/5.0 Best sprawl; modular flexibility More seams to clean; space-hungry Family rooms and “hangout” living rooms
+Grant 4453 Stationary Sectional From $2,387 3.9/5.0 Best sprawl space; modular flexibility More seams to clean; space-hungry Family rooms and hangout spaces

 Testing Team Takeaways